NandayDev/NandayTwitchApp/README.md

 Add a `twitch_keys.json` file to your **assets/keys** folder, with the following syntax:

     {
-        "apiClientId" : "your Twitch API client id", "chatBotClientId" : "your Twitch API chat bot client id" }
+        "applicationClientId" : "your Twitch API chat bot app client id", "botUsername" : "your bot username as registered in Twitch", "channelName" : "name of the channel your bot should join (your username should work)" }

-At least for the moment, we're only using this second property, since we're not using the normal Twitch APIs, but only the chat bot capabilities.